 Once you’ve done that, you need to register an account.
 Enter your email address and select a secure password.
 Don’t forget to input any necessary information such as your birthday.

 Once you’ve registered an account, head over to the app store and download the app for the sportsbook you signed up with.
 These apps make it easy to bet wherever you are in the state.

-Once you’ve signed up and downloaded the app, make sure to claim any free bets or bonuses that you are eligible for.
-Free money or better odds is awesome!
+Once you’ve signed up and downloaded the app, make sure to claim any bonus bets or site credits that you are eligible for.

 If you need to deposit money into your account, use any of the available deposit methods to fund your account.
 Once you’ve done that, you’re ready to place your bets!

 Biggest Tips for NHL Playoff Betting

 - Don’t be afraid to bet underdogs.
 Unlike sports like football and basketball where big upsets are rare, they happen all the time in hockey.
 The Tampa Bay Lightning had a record-setting regular season in 2019, losing just 20 of their 82 games.
 They were swept in the first round of the playoffs by the Columbus Blue Jackets, a team that barely qualified for the playoffs.
 While it may not feel great betting against the elite teams, you have a chance to get a major payout.

 - Don’t overvalue home-ice advantage.
 Sure, it’s a positive thing to be in your building and in front of your fans.
 That advantage is already included in the odds.
 Don’t add even more value on top of the value the sportsbook is already giving a home-ice advantage.
 Road teams win games all the time, and if you pick the right spot, you can make good money.